cirosantilli/linux-cheat/image/index.md

 #imagemagick

-tons of image conversion tools
+Tons of image conversion tools.

-cli + apis in lots of langs, includeing c (native), c++ and python
+CLI + APIs in lots of langs, includeing c (native), c++ and python.

-reading the manual is a great image manipulation course!
+Reading the manual is a great image manipulation course!

+##identify

+Get info on imagemagick or specifig images.

-list supported formats:
+List supported formats:

     identify -list format

+Get size of an image:

+    identify -format "%[fx:w]x%[fx:h]" a.jpg

 ##convert